pyapp-kit/in-n-out/docs/getting_started.md

 ### Weights and provider priority

-When you are registering multiple providers for the same type, you can use the `weight` parameter to specify which providers should be tried first.
+When registering multiple providers for the same type, you can use the `weight` parameter to specify the order in which providers should be tried.
+(Providers with a higher weight will be tried first.)

 ```python
 def give_me_another_thing() -> Thing: